Feed The Green Bin

 To reduce waste and save money on disposal costs.
-Howard County residents could reduce trash sent to the landfill by 23%, simply by composting their food scraps.
-Food scraps collected will be composted and turned into a soil amendment.
+Howard County residents could reduce trash sent to the landfill by 30%, simply by composting their food scraps.
+Food scraps and yard trim that is collected will be composted and turned into a soil amendment.

 What will the cart look like and how big is it?

 Residents can choose from 2 green carts: a 35 gallon cart (39” tall x 20” wide x 23” deep) or a 65 gallon cart (40.5" tall x 27" wide x 23" deep).
 Remember, you can add yard trim to the green carts too!

 The cart will be emptied on your recycling day by the same truck that collects yard trim.
 No additional collection trucks are needed!

 My household doesn’t generate many food scraps.
 Should I still participate?

 Yes!
 You can make a difference, no matter how big (or small!) your household.
 Composting even small amounts of food scraps reduces trash.
 Unexpected items such as herbs/spices, cereal, corn cobs/husks, cookies and paper egg cartons can be included.